holukas/dataset_ch-cha_flux_product/dataset_ch-cha_flux_product/Overview.md

 ### Variants

 One important aspect is that we included many variables as *variants* in the dataset.
 These are new variables that were calculated from existing variables.
+#### `MEAN3H` variants
+*Mean value over the preceding 3 hours.*

+ For variables `SWC`, `TS` and `PREC` we calculated `MEAN3H` variants.
+The variables were included as measured, and in addition also as mean value over the preceding 3 hours ([notebook](https://holukas.github.io/dataset_ch-cha_flux_product/notebooks/30_MERGE_DATA/33.2_CalcMean3HVars_SWC_TS_PREC.html), see also description in [Feigenwinter et al., 2023a](References)).

+#### Step-lagged variants

-For example, `SWC` (soil water content) was included as the original measurement, but also as a mean value over the preceding 3 hours (`MEAN3H`, [notebook](https://holukas.github.io/dataset_ch-cha_flux_product/notebooks/30_MERGE_DATA/33.2_CalcMean3HVars_SWC_TS_PREC.html)).
-In an additional step, we used the `MEAN3H` variables to calculate *step-lagged variants* ([notebook](https://holukas.github.io/dataset_ch-cha_flux_product/notebooks/30_MERGE_DATA/33.4_CalcMean3HVarsStepLag_SWC_TS_PREC.html)): in this case, the means are lagged, however, the lag is not applied continuously (1 record, 2 records, 3 records, …) but in steps (6 records, 12, 18, 24), whereby 1 record corresponds to 30MIN. `MEAN3H-18` is the mean over the 3-hour time period ending 18 records (corresponds to 9 hours) before the respective timestamp.
+In an additional step, we used the `MEAN3H` variants for variables `SWC`, `TS` and `PREC` to calculate *step-lagged variants* ([notebook](https://holukas.github.io/dataset_ch-cha_flux_product/notebooks/30_MERGE_DATA/33.4_CalcMean3HVarsStepLag_SWC_TS_PREC.html)): in this case, the means are lagged, however, the lag is not applied continuously (1 record, 2 records, 3 records, …) but in steps (6 records, 12, 18, 24), whereby 1 record corresponds to 30MIN. `MEAN3H-18` is the mean over the 3-hour time period ending 18 records (corresponds to 9 hours) before the respective timestamp.

 This approach follows the description in [Feigenwinter et al. (2023a)](References):

 > We created aggregated and lagged versions of these three variables: The running mean over 3 h before the respective timestamp (mean3h) was calculated as well as lagged running means over 3 h, which started 6, 9, and 12 h before and ended 3, 6, and 9 h before the corresponding timestamp, respectively (...).

+#### `TIMESINCE` variants
+*Time since last occurrence.*

+`TIMESINCE` variants count the number of records since the last occurrence of an event.
+These variants were calculated for `PREC` and all `MGMT` (management) variables.

+Especially for the `MGMT` variables the `TIMESINCE` variants are important.
+By calculating `TIMESINCE` variants for all `MGMT` variables, a temporal relation of each data record to preceding management events is established.
+Example: `TIMESINCE_MGMT_FERT_MIN_FOOTPRINT` is the number of records since the last time mineral fertilizer was applied in the footprint.

-Another example: `PREC` (precipitation) was included as the original measurement, and in addition as `TIMESINCE` variant ([notebook](https://holukas.github.io/dataset_ch-cha_flux_product/notebooks/10_METEO/17.0_AddAdditionalMeteoData_PREC_SWC_TS.html#calc-timesince-variable-for-prec)), which counted the number of records (in our case one record is 30MIN) since the last precipitation event, done for each data record.
+For example: `PREC` (precipitation) was included as the original measurement, and in addition as `TIMESINCE` variant ([notebook](https://holukas.github.io/dataset_ch-cha_flux_product/notebooks/10_METEO/17.0_AddAdditionalMeteoData_PREC_SWC_TS.html#calc-timesince-variable-for-prec)), which counted the number of records (in our case one record is 30MIN) since the last precipitation event, done for each data record.

+Measurements at the site started in 2005, but management info was available since 2001.
+Therefore it was possible to define the `TIMESINCE` variants also for the first year 2005.

 ### Different flux versions